jwodder/showmark/README.rst

   directories in ``SHOWMARK_SEARCH_PATH`` and points to an extant file, that file has its contents rendered & displayed.

+  Any filesystem errors that occur while traversing or inspecting paths are ignored.

 - "List All" — All files matching the input path (using the same rules as for "View") are found and displayed as a collection of hyperlinks; clicking on a link sends the user to a page displaying that file's rendered contents.